agingfixed/base_template/ReadMe.txt

 2. cd <foldername>
 3. git clone https://github.com/agingfixed/base_template.git
 4. cd base_template
-5. npm install all
+5. sudo npm install all
 6. npm audit fix
 7. npm run dev
-	Starting the development server... (never starts properly)
-8. npm install express --save
-9. npm audit fix
-	Starting the development server...
-	Took some time but it worked!!!!!!!!
+	It worked even though it took time to load...

+So the problem was a simple one make sure the IED auto saves so that the application will autoload